By Joni Lindquist

 1. Determine Your Budget – Set aside what you are comfortable spending on this vacation and carve it out of your annual spending plan.
 It is good to set a target for how much you are willing to spend.
 This will help you make trade-off decisions during the planning and while on vacation.

 2. Consider Driving – or Renting an RV!
-While oil prices have dropped more than 50 percent in the last year, airline ticket prices are still high.
-Between 2009 and 2014, airline ticket prices increased 12%.
-With gas price relatively affordable, this might be the year for a road trip.
+Make sure to do a cost comparison here.
+Lower gas prices in recent years have driven airfare prices down.
+At the same time, with gas price relatively affordable, this might be the year for a road trip.
 Loading the family into a van will significantly reduce your costs.
 If you go to national parks or historical areas in the U.S., you can also save with online coupons.

 You may even want to consider renting an RV, which will further reduce your costs because you won’t have to pay for hotel rooms.
-Renting an RV can save between 11% – 46% in vacation costs for a family of four (per the Recreation Vehicle Industry Association).
 You can even bring your dog and eliminate the costs of boarding your pet.
 While this may conjure up visions of the movie Vacation with Chevy Chase as you drive across the country, I’ve had friends who have done this and they found that the RV became one of their favorite vacations.
 In this interconnected age, quiet time with the kids is invaluable.
 Or as a credit card company says, the experience may be “priceless.”

 3. Use Points/Credits – If you can’t get the picture of the Griswolds out of your mind and really hate the idea of a road trip, then fly.
 If possible, use points from credit cards on your flight or hotel.
 If you haven’t already reserved, it may be hard to find deals now.
 Ways to keep your airline costs as low as possible include doing round-trip tickets, which tend to be less costly, and also travel light.
 Airlines are increasing the costs of carrying luggage, so pack as little as possible!